William O'Brien (racing driver): Racing career

 O'Brien began his career in 2013 in the Zhuhai Pan Delta Racing Festival, he won the Circuit Hero I, A class three times from 2013 to 2015.
-He also took part in the Zhuhai 500km in 2013, winning Class A, he also raced in the Asian Touring Car Series that year winning Class B. For 2014 he took part in the 25 hours of Spa Fun Cup race, finishing third in the race.
+He also took part in the Zhuhai 500km in 2013, winning Class A, he also raced in the Asian Touring Car Series that year winning Class B. For 2014, he took part in the 25 hours of Spa Fun Cup race, finishing third in the race.
 He switched to the Hong Kong Roadsports Challenge for 2015 finishing third in the championship standings that year.
 He also raced in the Macau Road Sport Challenge and KL City Grand Prix in 2015.
-In 2016 he again raced in the Zhuhai 500km race, again winning the A class.
+In 2016, he again raced in the Zhuhai 500km race, again winning the A class.
 He switched to the TCR Asia Series for 2016, joining the series with TeamWork Motorsport.

-In September 2016 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for TeamWork Motorsport.
+In September 2016, it was announced that O'Brien would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for TeamWork Motorsport.